Overview of a Vanuatu Banking License

 Key aspects for obtaining and keeping a license:

 The applicant is expected to have a pain-in capital of more than 500,000 USD, which is the minimum threshold.
-All liability, debts or loans are such that the sum total of all transactions capital remain above 500,000 USD.
+All liability, debts or loans are such that the sum total of all transactions capital remains above 500,000 USD.

 Signatory authority may come from a director or beneficial owner, who will be given authority over accounts.
-The paid-in capital required to open a International Bank in Vanuatu is not required to be held by the Vanuatu Reserve Bank or any other Vanuatu financial institution.
+The paid-in capital required to open an International Bank in Vanuatu is not required to be held by the Vanuatu Reserve Bank or any other Vanuatu financial institution.
 Vanuatu financial regulator officers require that funds are held in a reputable financial institution, whether it is within Vanuatu or abroad.

-Depending on the purpose of the financial institution the assets may be held in various forms, which will advised by the Reserve Bank of Vanuatu whether funds are held in cash, stock gold or investments which is often determined by the assets and liabilities.
+Depending on the purpose of the financial institution the assets may be held in various forms, which will be advised by the Reserve Bank of Vanuatu whether funds are held in cash, stock gold or investments which is often determined by the assets and liabilities.

-It is important to note that one must establish the credibility that such a financial institution is to be used for ethical reasons and that such capital used is acceptable and comes from reputed individuals that show ones intentions.
+It is important to note that one must establish the credibility that such a financial institution is to be used for ethical reasons and that such capital used is acceptable and comes from reputed individuals that show one's intentions.

-The licence will be revoked if the international bank is not used within the first three months of its inception or during its operations is not used for a period of three months or more.
+The license will be revoked if the international bank is not used within the first three months of its inception or during its operations is not used for a period of three months or more.

-Refusal of a international banking licence is usually justified because the applicant has a criminal history, is not qualified or does not have a shareholder or director qualified to meet the financial obligations required for keeping the bank in good standing.
+Refusal of an international banking licence is usually justified because the applicant has a criminal history, is not qualified or does not have a shareholder or director qualified to meet the financial obligations required for keeping the bank in good standing.